mdlincoln/mdlincoln.github.io/_posts/2014-08-25-the-library-is-our-lab.md

 - Humanities
 ---

-The University of Maryland Libraries announced this summer, without any consultation with the faculty or students, that our art library of over 100,000 volumes (not to mention the architecture library next door) were to be closed and their collections integrated into the main research library on campus.
+The University of Maryland Libraries announced this summer, without any consultation with the faculty or students, that our art library of over 100,000 volumes, as well as the architecture library next door, were to be closed, and their collections integrated into the main research library on campus.
 Ours won't be the only subject-specific library to be consolidated in the coming years, as our university, like many others, moves to reduce their physical holdings and shift more and more towards digital formats.

-We are trying to stop that.
+[We are trying to stop that.][petition]

 [![Sign the petition to save the University of Maryland Art Library](/assets/images/petition.png)][petition]

-The idea of a "humanities lab" --- a social, intellectual, and physical space for humanities scholars to collaborate on projects *a la* the "hard" sciences --- has been circulating for [some time now][humanitieslabs].
+The idea of a "humanities lab" --- a social, intellectual, and physical space for humanities scholars to collaborate on projects *à la* the "hard" sciences --- has been circulating for [some time now][humanitieslabs].
 The digital turn over the past decade has certainly added fuel to [many humanities labs initiatives][hlabsearch], not the least of which is our own [Collaboratory for Visual Culture][Collaboratory] at the University of Maryland.

 The humanities have had labs for quite some time, of course.